Kachemak Bay Tour Enroute to Historic Seldovia

 We provide a round trip tour to Seldovia.
 Leaving Homer harbor at 10:30 am we make our way to Gull Island, the home to nine nesting species of birds.
 Many, many other species may be found here during migration, before and after nesting.
 Then on to 60 foot rock, a smaller rookery.
 Here we find where the sea otters hang out.
 In early season they have their cute little pups with them.
 Then on through scenic Eldred Passage and into Seldovia .
 You then have 3 hours to enjoy this beautiful village where you can have lunch, hike the trails or just take photos for you scrap book.
 Back to the boat at 4pm with arrival in Homer at approximately 5:30 pm.

-Our boat, the Discovery, is a 75 passenger, 75 foot Delta with twin Cat diesel engines.
-It is Coast Guard inspected with two on board heads.
+Our boats, the Discovery, or The Rainbow, is a 75 passenger with 2 bathrooms on board.
 You can walk all the way around the outside of the boat so you can get that perfect view or photo of the marine wildlife.
 Reservations are recommended but walk-ins are welcome.

 (12 & under)